HeyTaco vs. Donut:

 Does HeyTaco work for remote teams like Donut does?

 Yes.
-HeyTaco is fully native in Slack/Teams/Google Chat, making it perfect for remote teams.
+HeyTaco is fully native in Slack/Teams, making it perfect for remote teams.
 The advantage: recognition is visible to everyone in channels, creating shared team moments even when distributed.
 Donut's private pairings work for 1:1 connections but don't build team-wide culture visibility.
 Remote teams especially benefit from HeyTaco's public appreciation that everyone can see and celebrate together.

 Can I switch from Donut to HeyTaco?